 This stencil piece can be found on Frogmore Street.

 These are just a few of the thousands of amazing and unique pieces you’ll see in Bristol.
 Before embarking on a cultural day of taking in all the street art the city has to offer, start your day at the Radisson Blu Hotel, Bristol after a good night’s sleep.
-The hotels central location makes it a good starting point for exploring this colourful city.
+The hotels central location makes it a good starting point for exploring this colorful city.
 If you fancy a piece of local art for your home, check out the See No Evil Gallery Webshop.
 The Upfest shop on North Street is also a good place to visit, where you can buy original prints and other artworks from the local artists.

 Want to see more?
 Have a browse of more artworks on this website, or go on an organised Bristol Street Art guided tour!
 To see a map that lists many more of Bristol's best pieces, courtesy of BristolGSA, click here.